The term verbal communication refers to both verbal and nonverbal communication.

 The communication process is primarily unstructured, and no book describes the language or terminology used in this communication.
 We reflect on nonverbal communication when we smile, frown, or display sad expressions.
 As a result, our emotions portrayed through our faces or actions without our knowledge or agreement.

 When we communicate nonverbally, we do it without using words.
 Both verbal and nonverbal clues considerably aid in communication.

 Examples include gestures, body language, symbols, visual communication, and other nonverbal communication.

 Types of nonverbal communication

 Nonverbal communication refers to communication that occurs without the use of written or spoken language.
-Nonverbal communication defines as communication that occurs without the use of words.
+Nonverbal communication defined as communication that occurs without the use of words.
 There are various verbal and nonverbal communication symbols or media.
-Several characters are used in nonverbal communication, as listed below:
+Several characters used in nonverbal communication, as listed below:

 It is a highly effective communication tool.
-Silent communication occurs when no words are said and no gestures perform, but the message is conveyed.
-For instance, if a person is assigned a challenging task or work, he may keep silent, known as silence.
+Silent communication occurs when no words said and no gestures performed, but the message conveyed.
+For instance, if a person assigned a challenging task or work, he may keep silent, known as silence.
 Silence like this might imply indifference or a lack of comprehension.

 - Body language: Body language is the art of communicating using movements and postures.
 There are two sorts of it.: